waltersmac/Predicting-AirBnB-Prices/README.md

 #### -- Project Status: [Active]

-## Project Intro/Objective
+## Project Objective
-For this project, I pick London 2020 dataset from the ["Inside AirBnB"](http://insideairbnb.com/get-the-data.html) website.
+For this project I decided to pick the AirBnbB data for London in 2019 ["Inside AirBnB"](http://insideairbnb.com/get-the-data.html) website.
 Using this dataset, I choose to answer 3 questions that I aspired to answer.
 Also, the purpose of this project is to understand and improve my knowledge of the CRISP-DM process.

-Project Organization
+Project Organisation
 ------------

     ├── LICENSE